neoforged/websites/content/news/2024-retrospection.md

 Don't worry, we're not done modernizing the project, this was just the beginning.
 We're currently experimenting with multiple changes related to FML and its sister projects, so stay tuned!

 ### MDKs
 We have split our MDK repo into per-version and per-plugin MDK mirrors on a [separate organization](https://github.com/neoforgemdks) to make it easier to create repositories using GitHub's template feature.
-We're also working on a MDK generator website, expect it to be usable sometime in the first half of 2025.
+Additionally, we have just released a MDK generator.
+It is still work-in-progress but it is usable!

 ### Installer changes
 - A CLI argument to install a client (`--install-client`) has been added to the installer, making automating installations easier;